 Under coach Kim Sang-Ryul, South Korea used the drag flick to great effect and infamy in the semifinal of the 2000 Olympics.
 Using their bodies, they blocked 11 penalty corners taken by Sohail Abbas, running straight at the Pakistani flicker.
 They won the match, but paid a steep price.
 Three of their runners were stretchered off injured, and one would never play internationally again.

-Belgium's coach Shane McLeod still has a scar above his left eye from back in 1999 when he was struck while defending a penalty corner.
+Belgium's coach Shane McLeod still has a scar above his left eye from back in 1999 when he was struck while defending a penalty corner for New Zealand.
 Jugraj still bears the mark of the time Abbas struck him on the knee at the 2003 Champions Trophy causing him to be taken off the field.
 The introduction of better protective gear has helped only to a certain extent - England defender Chris Griffiths had to miss the World Cup after sustaining a foot injury while defending a short corner.

 Amongst their compatriots, the first runner elicits a bit of awe.